 Before using any of the PP tips below, read “Is my baby getting enough milk while breastfeeding?"
 This page will help you determine whether you really do have a low milk supply problem.
-Many mothers think they do, when they really don't.
+Many mothers think they do when they actually don't.
 As long as your baby is nursing on demand, your supply should typically be enough to satisfy your baby’s needs.
-But, if you determine that you really do have a low milk supply...
+But, if you determine that you, indeed, do have a low milk supply...

 Does Power Pumping Work?

 Using a breast pump to increase breast milk supply is often recommended when a mother has a low milk supply.
 Your breast milk output depends on the principle of supply and demand.
 Regular removal of milk from the breasts will result in more milk.
 Some mothers may not see the results they are looking for when adding only a few pumping sessions into the mix.
 If this is you, you might want to consider power pumping.